-Although known as the bad guy, phytic acid also wears a white cowboy hat (please see black and white versions of the Lone Ranger if confused by this statement) because:
+Although known as the bad guy, phytic acid also wears a white cowboy hat (please see black and white versions of the Lone Ranger if confused by this statement) because it:

-- it can provide protection from mineral deposits in joints and blood vessels because it binds to minerals.
+- Can provide protection from mineral deposits in joints and blood vessels because it binds to minerals.

-- it provides antioxidants, decreasing the risk of cancers.
+- Provides antioxidants, decreasing the risk of cancers.

-- it decreases blood glucose levels which is important for diabetics.
+- Decreases blood glucose levels which is important for diabetics.

-- it does decrease to a degree during baking regardless of whether you soak and sprout, soak the pre-ground flour, or use sourdough methods.
+- Does decrease to a degree during baking regardless of whether you soak and sprout, soak the pre-ground flour, or use sourdough methods.

 In my opinion, there isn’t enough evidence to claim phytic acid is all good or all bad.

 So if phytic acid isn’t an issue (or at least big enough to base all our reasoning on), are there other reasons to ferment by soaking, sprouting, or sourdough?

 When you ferment grains, nuts, legumes, and seeds:

 - Vitamin content, particularly B vitamins, increases and gluten, tannins, and complex sugars are broken down for absorption.